- You do not have any products in your shopping cart yet.

 Where should your table definitely not be placed?

-Your new table prefers a calmer environment.
-A new location can stress the wood – especially if there are temperature differences on and inside the solid wood slab.
+Your new table prefers a calm environment.
+A new location can stress the wood – especially if there are temperature differences on and inside the solid wood top.
 In all these places, the wood is exposed to strong climate fluctuations:

-- Direct sunlight: Heats the surface strongly, dries it out, and can promote cracks (e.g., conservatories, south-facing side).
+- Direct sunlight: Heats the surface strongly, dries it out, and can promote cracks (e.g., conservatories, south-facing rooms).

 - Fireplaces and radiators: Cause uneven heating and dryness.
 Uneven tensions often lead to cracks.

-- Underfloor heating: Allows very warm air to rise directly to the underside and creates tensions that can cause cracks.
+- Underfloor heating: Allows very warm air to rise directly underneath and creates tensions that can cause cracks.

 - Dry winter air: Extracts moisture and causes the wood to shrink.